-Every week, Invector Labs publishes a newsletter that covers the most recent developments in AI research and technology.
+Every week, my team at Invector Labs publishes a newsletter to track the most recent developments in AI research and technology.
 You can find this week’s issue below.
 You can sign up for it below.
 Please do so, our guys worked really hard on this:

 Now let’s take a look at the core developments in AI research and technology this week:

 Consciousness can spark the deepest passions in the AI community.
 AI researchers from Columbia University have bee working on deep learning models that can rebuild themselves which sorts of represents a mathematical form of consciousness.

 Ethics is one of the fundamental challenges of the next decade of AI.
 OpenAI published a thoughtful paper about the path to build responsible AI.

 Data labeling and augmentation is the biggest challenge of modern AI solutions.
 Google AI researchers published a paper that showcases how to use unsupervised and semi-supervised learning for labeling and augmenting training datasets.

 Facebook and Carnegie Mellon teamed up to build an AI system that could beat humans in 6-player poker.